yusin99/PHP_jQuery-form/README.md

 # ArnaudForm

-Create dynamic form with AJAX with Arnaud
+Creating form with Ajax method with Arnaud

+# PHPMAILER

+Using PHPMAILER Library for sending purpose

+# AJAX

+Using AJAX method, so that we treat a form dynamically with php